sugimotot/btsdoc-portal/developers/7_tutorials/worker_create.md

 #### By using the UI

 Voting is important.
 You have the UI form for voting.
 It's very easy to use.
 Go to *Voting* page.
 There are three tabs: "Witnesses", "Committee", and "Workers".
-In the "Worker" tab, check a Togglr Vote check box and *SAVE*.
+In the "Worker" tab, check a Toggle Vote check box and *SAVE*.
 You might be asked to login.
 Confirm the transaction.

 <p align="center">
   <img src="https://github.com/bitshares/how.bitshares.works/blob/master/developers/imgs/ui-voting-worker-2.png" width="660" title="Voting Worker">